 Buying Groceries for One Person.

-O.f.O.'s free Seven Day Solo Meal Planner helps busy singles shop more efficiently.
+O.f.O.'s Seven Day Solo Meal Planner helps busy singles shop more efficiently.

 When it comes to buying groceries for one person, wanting to wing it is natural, but an impromptu approach to food shopping can be seriously wasteful and limiting.
 That's why planning to shop is so important.
 After all, the ability to prepare good food for oneself on a busy, unsteady schedule is an invaluable life skill, and it all starts with sourcing.